WalletScrutiny/WalletScrutinyCom/_hardware/ttmcard.md

 ## Analysis

 The device itself is an NFC card that relies on the companion app to make transactions.
+It contains the keys to sign transactions but has no interface to verify what is being signed.